Editor's Note: This story originally appeared on NewRetirement.

 For example, did you know that:

-- Delaying the start of Social Security can literally gain you hundreds of thousands over your lifetime?
+- Delaying the start of your Social Security benefits can literally gain you hundreds of thousands of dollars over your lifetime?

 - Planning to reduce expenses in retirement can dramatically improve your retirement cash flow?
 (Downsizing or retirement abroad could also enhance your lifestyle.)